ThePowerOfSwift/Ultimate-AdBlock/README.md

 - Custom Anti AdBlock CSS elements, updated 10 April 2016
 - Custom Ads CSS elements, updated 10 April 2016
 - Custom Social sharing CSS elements, updated 10 April 2016
-- Javascript files, updated 15 February 2017
+- Javascript files, updated 6 March 2017

 All block data is stored in .txt files.
 Some have different formats.
 For example the pgl.yoyo adservers are all on one line, seperated with a comma.
 The other filters are different.
 Every host is stored on a new line, for clarity.

 By default all filters are enabled.
 If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
 Run the script again to generate fresh filters.
-Reloading the filters into (iOS) Safari (especially the hosts) can take up to 15 seconds.

-### Number of filters (as of 15 February 2017)
+### Number of filters (as of 6 March 2017)

 #### Hostnames:
 - yoyo.pgl.org AdServer: 2.413